azmiao/uma_info_data/README.md

 # uma_info_data

+## Be sure to abide by the open source license GPL3.0, or you will suffer the consequences.

 a uma_data for [uma_plugin](https://github.com/azmiao/uma_plugin)

 This repository automatically updates data in the form of workflows, more basic data may be added here in the future.